petershin/liferay-learn/docs/dxp/latest/en/using-search/developer-guide/search-queries-and-filters.md

 ---
 # Search Queries and Filters

 To get sensible results from the [search engine](../installing-and-upgrading-a-search-engine/installing-a-search-engine.md), you must provide a sensible query.
-Liferay's query APIs are found in the `portal-search-api` module and are used to construct both queries and filters.
+Liferay's query APIs are in the `portal-search-api` module and are used to construct both queries and filters.

 *Filters* ask a yes or no question for every search document and do not calculate relevance.
-A filter might ask _is the status field equal to staging or live?_
+A filter might ask *is the status field equal to staging or live?*

 *Queries* ask the same yes or no question compute how well a document matches the specified criteria.
 This is the concept of [relevance scoring](https://www.elastic.co/guide/en/elasticsearch/guide/current/scoring-theory.html).
-A query might ask _Does the document's content field contain the words "Liferay", "Content", or "Management", and how relevant is the content of the document to the searched keywords?_
+A query might ask *Does the document's content field contain the words "Liferay", "Content", or "Management", and how relevant is the content of the document to the searched keywords?*

 To use queries and filters in Liferay, construct the query and then add it to the request as a query or filter: